-However, ships themselves increasingly play a fully connected data-centric role in the supply chain.
-In doing so, common cyber vulnerabilities can be found onboard existing ships, and on some newbuild ships.
+However, superyachts themselves increasingly play a fully connected data-centric role in the supply chain.
+In doing so, common cyber vulnerabilities can be found onboard existing vessels, and on some new-build vessels.
 These may include:

-- Obsolete and unsupported operating systems - Outdated or missing anti-virus software and protection from malware - Inadequate security configurations and best practices, including the use of default administrator accounts and passwords, and ineffective network management - Shipboard computer networks which lack boundary protection measures and segmentation - Safety-critical equipment or systems always connected with the shore side - Inadequate access controls for third parties including contractors and service providers
+- Obsolete and unsupported operating systems - Outdated or missing anti-virus software and protection from malware - Inadequate security configurations and best practices, including the use of default administrator accounts and passwords, and ineffective network management - Onboard computer networks which lack boundary protection measures and segmentation - Safety-critical equipment or systems always connected with the shore side - Inadequate access controls for third parties including contractors and service providers

 If these vulnerabilities are well-known, it is also widely recognised that incidents onboard are under-reported.
 Furthermore, a hallmark of successful cyber crime will be a lack of publicity.
-In fact, the full extent of the incidents affecting shipping is therefore hard to gauge.
-In one alleged incident, a ballast water management system cyber breach saw a ship heeled, with control only returned to the crew after a ransom was paid.
-However, the owner apparently preferred to leave the matter unreported, subsequently denying the whole episode over concerns that the ship would not be accepted for charter.
+In fact, the full extent of the incidents affecting the yachting sector is therefore hard to gauge.
+It is evident that the sensitivity issues of high net worth and famous individuals may play a part in the under reporting of cybercrime onboard superyachts.
+Superyacht managers and owners may prefer to keep matters of ransom, privacy breaches or blackmail private, with the temptation to deny any attacks over concerns that the superyacht would not be accepted for charter, or to protect privacy or reputation.

-It is nonetheless fair to point out that - for the connected ship - the vulnerabilities listed above are not simply exposed to the same spread of cyber threats as land-based counterparts: they are also subject to the General Data Protection Regulation (GDPR).
+It is nonetheless fair to point out that - for the connected superyacht - the vulnerabilities listed above are not simply exposed to the same spread of cyber threats as land-based counterparts: they are also subject to the General Data Protection Regulation (GDPR).
 Effective in EU jurisdictions from 2018, GDPR requires businesses to demonstrate sufficient control and protection over the data they own - especially if they subsequently have a breach.
 Failure to comply can bring fines of up to 4 per cent of an organisation's global turnover or £17.5m, whichever is higher.

-With more devices on board, and more applications and media channels being used than ever before, some ships are doubling their data usage every six months according to an Inmarsat analysis of its more than 10,000 Fleet Xpress customer vessels.
+With more devices on board, and more applications and media channels being used than ever before, some superyachts are doubling their data usage every six months according to an Inmarsat analysis of its more than 10,000 Fleet Xpress customer vessels.
 The need for cyber resilience has therefore never been greater.